SagarSwarupMathur/Data-Exploration-in-SQL/README.md

-# Mavenmovies
+# Project 1 - Data Exploration in SQL
- Databse of actors and films
+ Database of actors and films